Kaiwen-Zhu/Historian/README.md

 [中文](介绍.md)

+**NOTE: I am transferring the document from PDF to HTML format, and the maintenance of this PDF branch will not be guaranteed.**

 # Historian
 Stellaris mod which records information of player's country automatically during the game and then compiles its history in PDF format.